lsst-dm/dmtn-090/index.rst

 of the IVOA standards, which will be used by more tools rather than just our custom LSST tools.

-What standards to we want to support?
+What standards do we want to support?
 -------------------------------------

 We will implement an interface that supports these standards.
 Links